Mark Meehan (o/b/o Penelope)UNIVERSAL FUND MEMBER

 Mark's Story

 Mark joined Watsi on December 4th, 2022.
-Six months ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation supported Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.
+One year ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation supported Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.

 Impact